Nvidia’s Record Quarter Proves That More Demand Does Not Fix a Weak Content System

 Will AI replace content writers?

 No. AI can draft, sort, and rephrase content, but it cannot own brand judgment, product truth, or the editorial choices that make content useful to shoppers.
-The writers who stay valuable are the ones who can turn messy product data, customer questions, and search intent into content that answers a real buying problem.
-AI changes the job, it does not remove the need for it.
+Writers stay valuable when they can turn messy product data, customer questions, and search intent into content that answers a real buying problem.
+AI changes the job, but it does not remove the need for it.

 What are examples of AI in digital marketing?

 Common examples include query clustering for SEO, ad targeting, product recommendation systems, email subject line testing, and automated content briefs.
-In ecommerce, AI is also used to match search intent to product categories, rewrite metadata, and surface related products from large catalogs.
-These are practical search strategies in AI, because they help teams decide what to publish, what to update, and what to prioritize.
+In ecommerce, AI is also used to match search intent to product categories, rewrite metadata, and surface related products from large catalogues.
+These are practical search strategies in AI, because they help teams decide what to publish, what to update, and what to prioritise.

 Can AI search models cite product pages or only editorial content?